vitorpereiraa/meeting-scheduler/README.md

 ### 2. Scheduling a Viva
 One of the challenges we faced was determining the intersection of availabilities for scheduling dissertation defenses.
 This involved finding common time slots where all required resources were available.
 We addressed this challenge by implementing an algorithm that checks the availability of each resource and identifies the overlapping time slots.

-The `ScheduleOperation` object in the `pj.domain` package contains several methods related to scheduling a viva.
+The `ScheduleVivaService` object in the `pj.domain` package contains several methods related to scheduling a viva.
 Here's a brief explanation of each method:

 #### getFirstAvailability